PacktPublishing/Containers-for-Developers-Handbook/Chapter10/Readme.md

 ```
 The service wasn't modified at all.

-We check if the user was created by connecting to the database server and show its users:
+We can check if the user was created by connecting to the database server and show its users:
 ```
 $ kubectl exec -ti db-0 -- psql -U postgres
 psql (15.3)